dwarvesf/playground/Use Cases/ai-ruby-travel-assistant-chatbot.md

 ```

-## Building an Engaging Experience
+## Building an engaging experience

 The system architecture reflected this dual nature.
 The core Travel Assistant handled direct interactions through the Messages API, providing detailed responses to user queries.
 Alongside this, we implemented a Suggestion System that continuously generated contextual prompts to spark user engagement.